justinComp/doc_website/docs/tutorial_gromacs.md

 ```

 Options will show up:
-* Press 1 for charm force field from my own ff
+1. Press 1 for charm force field from my own ff
-* Press 1 to tip3p charmm
+2. Press 1 to tip3p charmm
-* Press 0 to protonate lys NH3+
-* Press 2 to amidate the leu ending CT2
+4. Press 2 to amidate the leu ending CT2

 This commands makes the 4 x 4 x 4 grid.
 The -rot command rotates the peptide in a random direction.
 The -dist command gives room around the peptide in the x y and z direction in nm.